grokking-sc/grokking-sc/README.md

     The output of focusing can be seen under the `---------- Result of Focusing --------` heading when running the binary, and under `Core Representation > Focused` in the web demo.
 * Simplification is implemented in `src/Core/Simplify.hs`.
     The results of simplification are included when running the binary under the `---------- Result of Evaluation --------` heding, and in the web demo under `Core Representation > Simplified`.
+    We only simplify administrative redexes introduced during compilation and focusing
 * Evaluation rules for Core (introduced in section 2) are implemented in `src/Core/Eval.hs`.
     The output of evaluation can be seen under the `---------- Result of Evaluation --------` heading when running the binary, and under `Evaluation` in the web demo.
     Evaluation is only run for the `main` definition in a program, so any program without such a function will not have any evaluation results (neither in the binary nor the web demo).
     Furthermore, evaluation is only implemented for `Core` and not for `Fun`, since we treat `Fun` as a surface language compiled to `Core` only after which it is evaluated.
 * Substitution during evaluation is implemented in `src/Core/Substitution.hs`.
     For simplicity, we α-rename all bindings using fresh names with respect to the performed substitution.
-* Fresh covariables and variables that are generated during compilation (denoted in section 2 by `fresh`), focusing and substitution are implemented in `src/Core/Substitution.hs`.
+* Fresh covariables and variables that are generated during compilation, focusing (denoted by `fresh` section 2 and 3) and substitution are implemented in `src/Core/Substitution.hs`.
     This uses a type class `FreeV` to make sure no shadowing can occur when generating a variable.